 This section shows the fees and other costs you may be charged.
-These fees and costs may be deducted from your account, from the returns on your investment or from the Fund assets as a whole.
-Taxes are set out in Section 11 of this PDS.

-You should read all the information about fees and costs because it is important to understand their impact on your investment.
+The fees and costs charged by the Fund may be deducted from your account, from the returns on your investment or from the Fund's assets as a whole.
+Taxes are set out in Section 10 of this PDS.
+You should read all information about fees and costs because it is important to understand their impact on your investment.